01Choose a Few Basic Pieces

 There are some things you should never wear to a job interview if you want to make a good impression.
 Here's what not to wear when you are interviewing for a new job.

-Learn What Interview Attire Is Appropriate for Men
+Appropriate Interview Attire for Men

 There's no denying that it can be difficult to assemble an interview ensemble.
 Your interview attire, however, should be picked out thoughtfully.